b3-soft-org/amp/README.md

 amp <hello >hello.copy 3> >(md5sum >hello.md5) 4> >(sha1sum >hello.sha1)
 ```

-In this example, `amp` reads the file `hello`, writes it to `stdout` (which is then redirected to `hello.copy`) and uses process substitution to *'pipe'* the content into `md5sum` and `sha1sum` to compute the some checksums and redirect their output into the corresponding checksum files.
+In this example, `amp` reads the file `hello`, writes it to `stdout` (which is then redirected to `hello.copy`) and uses process substitution to *pipe* the content into `md5sum` and `sha1sum` to compute the checksums and redirect their output to the corresponding checksum files.

 ---